AckerlyXu/heima/articles/azure-toolkit-for-eclipse-whats-new.md

 * **Support for Mac, Ubuntu and additional Linux flavors**.
 This release of the Azure Toolkit for Eclipse adds support for Mac OS and several Unix platforms, so developers can install the toolkit to create, configure and publish Java projects to Azure Cloud Services (PaaS) from Eclipse running on operating systems other than Windows.

+>[!NOTE]
->[AZURE.NOTE] This capability is in preview, and it is not recommended for use in production environments.
+> This capability is in preview, and it is not recommended for use in production environments.
 There is no customer support Service Level Agreement (SLA), but all feedback is appreciated and encouraged.

 * **New Application Insights plugin**.
 Developers are now able to configure automatic server telemetry using Application Insights on Azure.
 * **Ant-based command line deployment automation**.
 This feature enables developers to automate the publishing for newer versions of their deployments using Ant outside of Eclipse.
 A pre-generated script is automatically configured for a project after the first time it is deployed from Eclipse, and subsequent deployments can use the script to fully automate deployments via the command line only.